How To Be Alone

 - How To Be Alone - Do Take Up A Mindful Hobby.

 I used to think hobbies were super lame and now I think they’re awesome.
-Not going on bad dates, endless nights out, or working myself into a sleep deprived coma meant I had spare mental resources for all sorts of other things that I never imagined I’d get into.
+Not going on bad dates, endless nights out, or working myself into a sleep-deprived coma meant I had spare mental resources for all sorts of other things that I never imagined I’d get into.
 One look at my Instagram and you’ll see I have a true passion for dance as I got over the ultimate fear of attempting to dance in front of other people and go to classes where I didn’t know anyone.
 I also found time to learn Portugues badly and develop a somewhat obsessive collection of houseplants.
-My cooking skills also went from ‘Itsu’ to actually making edible dishes from ingredients.
+My cooking skills also went from `Itsu’ to making edible dishes from ingredients.
 Look for an activity that gives you headspace and keeps you calm.

 - How To Be Alone - See Aloneness = Opportunity

 If you’re currently stuck in the perspective that being alone means you are lame, unpopular and don’t have any friends: you need to change this.
-Turning up to things by yourself shows that you are secure enough in yourself that you don’t need to cling to other people – it is also the best time to meet new people.
-It will make you more approachable as funnily enough everyone is dealing with their own neurosis so much that they’re more worried about how they’ll be perceived, than how cool you are.
+Turning up to things by yourself shows that you are secure enough in yourself that you don’t need to cling to other people.
+It is also the best time to meet new people.
+It will make you more approachable as funnily enough everyone is dealing with their neurosis so much that they’re more worried about how they’ll be perceived, than how cool you are.
 Also if you want to make the first move being by yourself prompts action and helps to reduce that feeling of social pressure.
 It’s like the freedom you feel when being on holiday by yourself and suddenly find yourself losing your inhibitions.

-I hope you’ve liked this blog – if you’re a guy reading it I teach men and women equally so hop over to my men’s website and for women see what you can learn in my members community for women who want a new approach to dating.
+I hope you've liked this blog!
+If you're a guy reading it I teach men and women equally so hop over to my men's website and for women see what you can learn in my members' community for women who want a new approach to dating.